 To uninstall the Hybrid PAB for Microsoft 365, follow these steps:

-- Go to Settings > Integrated Apps > Add-ins in your Microsoft 365 admin center.
+- Go to Settings > Integrated Apps > Add-ins in your Microsoft 365 admin center Microsoft 365 admin center (link opens in new window).

 - Find your PAB add-in in the list.

-- Select the add-in and click Remove app.
+- Select the add-in and select Remove Add-In.

 Uninstalling the Hybrid PAB for the Exchange Admin Center